danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019-/blob/main/Images%20and%20Graphs/ACWR-graphs/only%20kneeupperbodylowerleg%20inj%20-%20AWCR%20vs%20Injury%20Duration%20-%20Linear%20Regression%20Summary.PNG "Figure 18")

 From the linear regression model. the ACWR does not appear to have an effect on the injury durations of knee, upper body and lower leg injuries.
 The correlation coefficient between the ACWR and injury duration when we only considered these specific injuries was only 0.073.
 While it was better that the 0.046 correlation coefficient we found when considering _all_ injuries, the p-value was significantly worse at 9.4% (which is well above the maximum 5% threshold), and the adjusted R-Squared value was only 0.3%.
 As a result, I can conlude that this linear regression model does not appear to do a good job at predicting the injury durations for knee, lower leg and upper body injuries.
-Additionally, the AWCR does does appear to be a significant variable for predicting the durations of the aforementioned injuries.
+Additionally, the AWCR does not appear to be a significant variable for predicting the durations of the aforementioned injuries.

 I was also curious to see if I could find any patterns between a player's injury history and their AWCR.
 I would assume that player's who incurred injuries with lower ACWRs tend to have more serious injury histories.
 Whereas players with high ACWRs would have less serious injury histories (as their injury was primarily caused by being overworked).
 Figures 19 and 20 show the different types of injury histories that player's had for the low, average and high AWCR groups.